Oxydy/OB-XDD/README.md

 Thanks to [2Dat](https://github.com/2DaT/Obxd) for the original OB-Xd and Soshi Studio for giving the rights to continue this wonderful product.
 Also thanks to [KVR artists for creating some amazing skins!](https://www.kvraudio.com/forum/viewtopic.php?f=1&t=471926)

-# Binaries

-Latest binaries can be downloaded at https://www.discodsp.com/obxd/

 # Building

 Source code can be compiled with [JUCE 7.0.3](https://github.com/juce-framework/JUCE/releases/tag/7.0.3).